 Approximately ten Southern Myotis individuals were recorded roosting within a culvert that runs beneath the train line on the western edge of the site.
 The species polygon for this species was calculated in accordance with the requirements specified in Table 1 of the "species credit threatened bats and their habitats: NSW survey guide for the BAM (OEH 2018).
-Aerial imagery was used to map waterbodies with pools/stretches 3 m or wider or within 200 m of the subject land.
-All habitat within 200 m of mapped waterbodies was then mapped as the species polygon, with habitat defined as any PCTs on the proposal site with which this species is associated (as listed in the TBDC) (refer to Figure 9.2).
+Aerial imagery was used to map waterbodies with pools/stretches 3 meters or wider or within 200 meters of the subject land.
+All habitat within 200 meters of mapped waterbodies was then mapped as the species polygon, with habitat defined as any PCTs on the proposal site with which this species is associated (as listed in the TBDC).
+PCTs that have been identified in the TBDC as being associated with the Southern Myotis include PCT 1600 (refer to Figure 9.2).

-There is 6.5 ha of potential habitat for the Southern Myotis within the species polygon.
+There is 4.24 ha of potential habitat for the Southern Myotis within the species polygon.

 PCT 1591 and parts of PCT 1600 within the proposal site contain suitable foraging and nesting habitat for the Squirrel Glider.
 Although this species as not recorded during targeted surveys completed for this BDAR, Squirrel Gliders are known to occur in the locality including within vegetation connected to the site (ELA 2016).
 As such the species has been assumed to be present.
 The species polygon for the Squirrel Glider was mapped to include all areas of intact PCTs (containing mature canopy trees) within the proposal site which are associated with this species (as listed in the TBDC).
-The polygon also includes underscrubbed vegetation that adjoins areas of higher quality of habitat containing mature trees and that is separated by a distance of less than 50 m (refer to Figure 9.2).
+The polygon also includes under-scrubbed vegetation that adjoins areas of higher quality of habitat containing mature trees and that is separated by a distance of less than 50 m (refer to Figure 9.2).